sveltejs/svelte-preprocess/docs/preprocessing.md

 ## Preprocessors

-Besides the options of each preprocessors, `svelte-preprocess` also supports these custom options:
+Besides the options of each preprocessor, `svelte-preprocess` also supports these custom options:

 | Option        | Default | Description                                                                            |
 | ------------- | ------- | -------------------------------------------------------------------------------------- |